ccajas/ne-semu/README.md

 ## Status

-Passes Kevtris' NESTEST rom and Blargg's instruction test (legal and illegal opcodes)
+Passes Kevtris' NESTEST rom and Blargg's CPU instruction test (legal and illegal opcodes)

 Fails most PPU tests, as PPU is still not cycle-accurate and updates pixels per frame only